 I went back to Malaysia two weeks ago to celebrate Chinese New Year with family.
 My dad is from Kuala Lumpur, and my mom is from Kuching, Sarawak.

-I thought I share snapshots of a few characteristic Malaysian food I had.
+I thought I share snapshots of a few traditional Malaysian food I had.

 KLCC Park, Kuala Lumpur

-Prawn Mee is egg and rice noodles in a savory shrimp stock accompanied with usually sliced hard-boiled egg, chicken shreds, shrimps, bean sprouts, fried shallots, and sambal.
+Prawn Mee is egg and rice noodles in a savory shrimp stock accompanied with usually sliced hard-boiled egg, chicken shreds, prawns, bean sprouts, fried shallots, and sambal.

 Char Kuey Teow